JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 - 26 means FlyByCort3D
 - 27 means FlyByCort3D
 - 28 means custom3D (second unused/FlyBySlave3D)

+Add a line with "EngineSoundWash = value".
+The value is between 1 and 2:
+- 1 means EngineWash
+- 2 means EngineWashSD

 Add a line with "WeaponSoundBehavior = value".
 The value is 0, CorellianTransport, TieFighter, Rebel, RebelTurbo, Empire, EmpireTurbo, Falcon, FalconTurbo, Ion or IonTurbo.
 0 means that a default sound is played.